Pawanraj2004/Pawanraj2004/README.md

 # 💫 About Me:
-I am a student at LNCT Group of College,Bhopal pursuing B.Tech. in Computer Science Engineering with specializaton in Internet of things, blockchain and cyber security.<br>I would like to expand my knowledge in the field of computer science.
+I am a student.<br>I would like to expand my knowledge in the field of computer science.
 I have build and worked on projects specializing in web development and java.

 ## 🌐 Socials: